-The LEGO® MINDSTORMS® Education EV3 Maker Lessons have been developed to engage and motivate secondary school pupils, piquing their interest in learning about design, engineering and coding using motorised models and simple programming.
+The LEGO® MINDSTORMS® Education EV3 Maker Lessons have been developed to engage and motivate students in Years 5-8, piquing their interest in learning design, engineering, and coding using motorised models and simple programming.

 Each lesson provides an initial brief as a starting point.
-The open-ended prompts allow for unlimited answers and enable the pupils to express a wide range of creative solutions as they sketch, build and test prototypes of the designs that they create.
+The open ended prompts allow for unlimited answers and enable students to express a wide range of creative solutions as they sketch, build, and test prototypes of the designs they create.

-The teacher's role in these lessons is to provide the pupils with the tools and necessary freedom to connect with and define a problem, make a solution and share what they have made.
+The teacher's role in these lessons is to provide students with the tools and necessary freedom to connect with and define a problem, make a solution, and share what they have made.

-Use your creativity to adapt these activities to suit the needs of your pupils.
+Use your creativity to adapt these activities to suit the needs of your students.

-"The role of the teacher is to create the conditions for invention rather than provide ready-made knowledge." - Seymour Papert
+"The role of the teacher is to create the conditions for invention rather than provide ready-made knowledge." - Sevmour Papert